|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for French toast sticks is a super easy preparation, and they're an excellent way to get kids to eat their breakfast.

-How to Make Simple French Toast Sticks
+Click Play to See This Simple French Toast Sticks Recipe Come Together

 This recipe makes enough for 2 to 3 servings.
 Double or triple the ingredient amounts for a large family, or if you like to make meals ahead, for the freezer.
 Make the French toast sticks on the weekend, freeze them in small food storage bags, and then heat them in the microwave oven, toaster, or skillet when you need them.

 In a medium bowl, whisk together the eggs, milk, and vanilla.